Cuernavaca: Monuments

 Morelotes is a large statue of Jose Maria Morelos y Pavon designed by sculptor Juan Olaguíbel in the 1940s.
 It is located in the Zocalo.
 There is a smaller statue of Morelos in front of the library at Solidarity Park.

-Cuauhtemoc (1496-1525) was the last emperor (tlatoani) of Tenotichtlan.
+Cuauhtemoc (1496-1525) was the last emperor (tlatoani) of Tenochtitlan.
 He was infamously tortured by Hernán Cortés, who wanted him to reveal where he kept his gold.
 The statue is located at the intersection of Teopanzolco and Nueva Belgica, Fracc Rincon Del Valle, and was dedicated while Rogelio Sanchez Gatica was Presidente Municipal (2012).
 (Statue was previously near the train station.)

 Paloma de la Paz (Dove of Peace) is located at the traffic circle at the intersection of Av.
 Heróico Colegio Militar and Av.
 Domingo Diez.
 Designed by Víctor Manuel Contreras, it is the first thing visitors from Mexico City see as they get off the tollway.

 Monument to General Carlos Pacheco Villalobos who fought alongside Benito Juarez against Maximiliano.
 He was the first governor of the state (1877-1879).
 The statue is located in front of the Palace of Cortes.

 Monument to Manuel Ávila Camacho is located at the traffic circle of the street that bears his name and Calzada de los Compositores in Lomas de Atzingo.
 The bronze statue of the president was built in October 1957 by Everardo Hernández Rodríguez.

 Monument to Vicente Guerrero is located on Av.
 Vicente Guerrero in Colonia Lomas de la Selva.
 Guerrero was a military leader during the Mexican War of Independence and Mexico's second president.

 A statue of Emiliano Zapata is located at the traffic circle at Av.
 Zapata and Av.
 Heróico Colegio Militar.

 A statue of the Niño Artillero, Narciso Mendoza, is located at the traffic circle at the intersection of Av.
 Morelos Sur and Juarez Blvd. in Las Palmas.
 As a twelve-year-old, Mendoza bravely fired a cannon at the royalist troops during the 1812 Siege of Cuautla.

 Libertad de Expression (Freedom of the Press) is located on Teopanzolco in Vista Hermosa.
 Of the 264 names of journalists who have been killed since the 19th century, 115 have been killed in the 20th century (up to Dec.
 2018).

 A statue of Alexander von Humboldt is located in front of the Spencer House on Hidalgo Street downtown.
 Humboldt nicknamed Cuernavaca The City of Eternal Spring during his 1805 visit.

 A statue of Benito Juarez is located on Juarez Blvd. at Motolinia St., south of the Palacio de Cortes.
 It was erected by the local Mason lodges.
-At the same site, there is a smaller work to honor the Winter Solstice of December 21, 2012, also erected by the Masons.
+At the same site, there is a smaller work to honor the Winter Solstice of 21 December 2012, also erected by the Masons.

 There is a bust of Maria Felix in Plaza Maria Bonita in front of Parque Melchor Ocampo in Gualupita.